-When considering how much fiber per day do I need, it’s important to understand what fiber is, where it comes from, the dangers associated with too little fiber, and the benefits of fiber in the diet.
+When considering how much fiber per day do I need, it’s important to understand what it is, where it comes from, the dangers associated with too little fiber, and the benefits of having it in the diet.
 Fiber intake is something that you might think comes naturally, but most Americans are fiber-deficient on a daily basis.
-Most people consume only up to 15 grams of fiber per day, but the recommended daily allowance is 21 grams of fiber for women over 50.
+Most people consume only up to 15 grams of fiber per day, but the recommended daily allowance is 21 grams for women over 50.

-Fiber comes from plants.
-It’s the part of plant foods that the body isn’t able to easily digest.
-Fiber passes through your intestines, providing benefits along the way.
-There are two main types of fiber to be aware of; insoluble and soluble fiber.
+Fiber comes from plants, and it’s the part of plant foods that the body isn’t able to easily digest.
+It passes through your intestines, providing benefits along the way.
+There are two main types to be aware of: insoluble and soluble.

-Insoluble fiber doesn’t absorb water or dissolve in water.
-It passes straight through the digestive system.
-Insoluble fiber provides many benefits such as a reduction in the risk of hemorrhoids and/or constipation.
+Insoluble fiber doesn’t absorb water or dissolve in water; it passes straight through the digestive system.
+It provides many benefits, such as a reduction in the risk of hemorrhoids and/or constipation.

-Soluble fiber absorbs water.
-In the intestines, soluble fiber swells and forms a gelatinous substance.
-The many benefits of soluble fiber include better weight loss, lowered cholesterol and moderation of glucose levels in the blood.
+Soluble fiber absorbs water; in the intestines, it swells and forms a gelatinous substance.
+The many benefits include better weight loss, lowered cholesterol, and moderation of glucose levels in the blood.

 If you’re looking for natural ways to supplement your daily fiber intake, you don’t have to look far.
-Some of the best sources of dietary fiber are:
+Some of the best sources are:

 There are many more foods that contain high amounts of fiber for your diet.
-The best thing you can do is to ensure that you eat plenty of fresh fruits, vegetables and grains each day, since this is where you’ll get the most fiber.
+The best thing you can do is to ensure that you eat plenty of fresh fruits, vegetables, and grains each day since this is where you’ll get the most bang for your buck.

 Study after study has proven the correlation between fiber intake and improved health.
 In a study published in The Lancet, researchers showed that there is a 15%-30% decrease in non-communicable diseases in people who have between 25% and 29% grams of fiber each day.

 Researchers in Germany reported how the combination of dietary fiber and gut bacteria helps support the cardiovascular system.
-This indicates that fiber is an important component for healthy heart functioning.
+This indicates that fiber is an important component of healthy heart functioning.

-As reported in the medical journal, Journey, laboratory mice given high amounts of fiber on a daily basis had intensified immune response against the flu virus.
+As reported in the medical journal Journey, laboratory mice given high amounts of fiber on a daily basis had intensified immune responses against the flu virus.

 In a Harvard study conducted with female nurse participants, fiber intake reduced their risk of heart disease.

 The American Institute for Cancer Research reports that whole grains, which are a rich source of fiber, greatly reduce the risk of colon cancer.
 Estimates are a whopping 47% of the incidents of colon cancer in the U.S. alone could be prevented with lifestyle changes that include more fiber intake.
-Colon cancer is much more prevalent in Western Nations, where the population eats more processed food and less fiber.
+Colon cancer is much more prevalent in Western Nations, where the population eats more processed food.

 In a study conducted where Americans ate an African-style diet with abundant fiber for just two weeks, Americans had fewer biomarkers for colon cancer.

-Finally, there is abundant evidence that a high fiber diet is associated with colon health.
+Finally, there is abundant evidence that a high-fiber diet is associated with colon health.
 For instance, a study published by the University of Michigan Health System reports that eating a diet rich in fiber helps protect the lining of the colon and helps prevent infection.
-When the body doesn’t get enough fiber, microbes in the gut feed on the colon’s lining.
+When the body doesn’t get enough, microbes in the gut feed on the colon’s lining.
 Ingesting fiber in the form of food or supplements resolves this issue.

 While it’s important to be aware of how much fiber per day to ingest, there is such a thing as taking in too much fiber.
-An excess of fiber can cause uncomfortable symptoms such as bloating, constipation and gas.
-More seriously, excess fiber can inhibit the absorption of important nutrients like iron, zinc, magnesium and calcium.
-Continued excess fiber could eventually lead to a blockage in the intestines.
-Since it’s challenging to get enough fiber each day, taking in too much fiber is rare.
+An excess of fiber can cause uncomfortable symptoms such as bloating, constipation, and gas.
+More seriously, excess fiber can inhibit the absorption of important nutrients like iron, zinc, magnesium, and calcium.
+Continued excess could eventually lead to a blockage in the intestines.
+Since it’s challenging to get enough each day, taking in too much is rare.
 However, it is good to be aware that, as with all other things, moderation is key for fiber intake.

-If you’ve been wondering how much fiber per day should you have, now you have the information you need to ensure you meet minimum requirements of 21 grams for women over 50 years of age.
-For the most part, you can get your fiber from a diet plentiful in fresh fruits and vegetables.
-You can then supplement with commercial fiber brands when needed.
-Just be sure you strike a healthy balance between too little fiber and too much.
+If you’ve been wondering how much fiber per day should you have, now you have the information you need to ensure you meet the minimum requirements of 22 grams for women over 50 years of age.
+For the most part, you can get it from a diet plentiful in fresh fruits and vegetables.
+You can then supplement with commercial brands when needed.
+Just be sure you strike a healthy balance between too little and too much.